 Hair thinning and hair loss is enough to give anyone’s confidence a kicking.
-Build her back up with these top tips.
+Build them back up with these top tips.

-There are loads of things we’ve recommended she considers, including investing in a specially-designed shampoo and conditioner hair, as well as thickening treatments and wigs.
+There’s loads of things they could consider, including investing in a specially-designed shampoo and conditioner for thin hair, as well as thickening treatments and wigs.

-Minimising the use of heated hair tongs and straighteners as well as scorching showers and stress may help too.
+Minimising use of heated hair tongs and straighteners as well as avoiding scorching showers and stress may help too.

 SUGGEST A SUPPLEMENT

-Some women find skin, hair and nail supplements particularly useful for managing thinning hair.
+Some people find skin, hair and nails supplements particularly useful for managing thinning hair.

 GO WITH THE FLOW

-You might notice she’s seriously unhappy when you’ve got plans.
-The truth is going to social events may be more stressful if her self-confidence has taken a hit because of thinning hair.
+You might notice they are seriously unhappy when you’ve got plans.
+The truth is going to social events may be more stressful if their self-confidence has taken a hit because of thinning hair.
 Keeping up appearances (quite literally in this case) when you’re not feeling like yourself is hard work.

 The last thing someone needs when they’re dealing with hair loss is for someone to draw attention to it or try to lighten the mood by making a joke about it.
-She might put on a brave face, but nine times out of 10 it’s not funny for her.
+They might put on a brave face, but nine times out of 10 it’s not funny for them.